Your Guide to the Best Surf Breaks in Costa Rica’s Central Pacific

 Top Surf Breaks in the Central Pacific

-- Esterillos (Este, Centro, Oeste) Beginner → Intermediate, some advanced when swell is big Long beach‑breaks; in moderate swell chest‑high to a few feet over (≈ 3‑7 ft).
+THis beach is divided into three sub areas; Este, Centro, and Oeste.
+The waves range from beginner to intermediate, some advanced when swell is big and long beach‑breaks.
+In moderate swell you can find chest‑high to a few feet over (≈ 3‑7 ft).
 Stronger swells bring more power in certain zones, especially Esterillos Oeste.
 Best during rainy season SW swells (May‑Oct) for bigger surf.
 Dry season gives smaller, cleaner conditions for learning.
-Tide matters: higher tide helps in some rocky / reef sections, but mid‑tide either rising or falling tends to be more forgiving for beach breaks.
+Tide matters: higher tide helps in some rocky/reef sections, but mid‑tide either rising or falling tends to be more forgiving for beach breaks.
 Esterillos offers more room and fewer crowds compared to Hermosa/Jaco.
 Lots of sand bottom, though some parts have rocks or promontories.
 West (Oeste) tends to have more variety of peaks; Este and Centro are gentler.
 Great place to base if you want consistent surf + quieter atmosphere.

 When and How to Catch the Best Conditions